Photos featured may have been taken before COVID-19.

-Singapore’s the perfect holiday destination for a shopping getaway, family trip, or even an island escapade.
-Our island’s multi-ethnic culture is also reflected in an array of festivals all through the year, so you can immerse yourself in the local traditions no matter when you visit.
+Our island’s multi-ethnic culture is on full display with an array of festivals all through the year, allowing you to immerse yourself in local traditions.

 Start with a bang (January to March)

-Start the year off with a bang when you visit Singapore in the months of January-March, a period that boasts activities from ethnic celebrations to weekend music festivals.
+Start the year off with a bang when you visit Singapore in the months of January-March, a period that’s abuzz with activities from ethnic celebrations.

 Shop and savour this summer (April to July)